3qual1/tic-tac-toe-react/README.md

 ## Notes

-This was first ever React project.
+This was my first ever React project.

 Based on the official [React documentation tutorial](https://react.dev/learn/tutorial-tic-tac-toe).